Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Not only will you need to save up for a downpayment on a house, but you’ll also need to save for anything you want to do with your house to upgrade right away.
 This is a hidden cost of buying a home.

 I recommend taking your time with any upgrades.
 This is something I’ve struggled with.
-I feel like I just want everything done no matter how much it costs.
+I feel like I just want everything done right now no matter how much it costs.

 But I’m not made of money so I have to take my time getting my home just the way I want it.